tongwu2020/phattacks/README.md

 <img src="Figure/phattack.png" height="130" width="860">

-Left three images are an example of the eyeglass frame attack.
+(a)Left three images are an example of the eyeglass frame attack.
 Left: original face input image.
 Middle: modified input image (adversarial eyeglasses superimposed on the face).
 Right: an image of the predicted individual with the adversarial input in the middle image.

-Right three images are an example of the stop sign attack.
+(b)Right three images are an example of the stop sign attack.
 Left: original stop sign input image.
 Middle: adversarial mask.
 Right: stop sign image with adversarial stickers, classified as a speed limit sign.

 Basically, there are three characteristics.
 1. The attack can be implemented in the physical space (e.g., modifying the stop sign);